 Where To Buy Canned Pumpkin For Dogs

-You can buy pumpkin at most grocery stores and pet stores.
+You can buy cans of plain pumpkin at most grocery stores and pet stores.

 You can also purchase a dog-specific canned pumpkin from most pet stores like Petco and Pet Supplies Plus.